vitor-faria/vitor-faria/README.md

   > in the liquid phase using water as solvent and to study the use of graphene oxides to clean water contaminated with radioactive substances by the adsorption
   > method.
 </details>

+## 🤹‍♂️ 🤾‍♂️ Hobbies

+- brewing craft beer 🍺
+- Reading and discussing Fiction in Book Clubs 📚
+- Spending more time deciding what to watch next in Netflix than actually watching 🎥
+- Running, cycling and skipping 🏃